List of Rugrats episodes

-Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain.
-The show focuses on a group of toddlers, most prominently Tommy, Chuckie, Angelica, twins Phil and Lil, Susie, then later Dil and Kimi and their day-to-day lives, usually involving common life experiences that become adventures in the babies' imaginations.
+Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain for Nickelodeon.
+The show focuses on a group of toddlers, most prominently Tommy, Chuckie, Angelica, the twins Phil and Lil, Susie, then later Dil and Kimi and their day-to-day lives, usually involving common life experiences that become adventures in the babies' imaginations.
 Adults in the series are almost always unaware of what the children are up to.

-The series premiered on August 11, 1991 as the second Nicktoon after Doug and preceding The Ren & Stimpy Show.
-Production initially halted in 1993 after 65 episodes, with the last episode airing on November 12, 1994.
+The series premiered on August 11, 1991, as the second Nicktoon after Doug and preceding The Ren & Stimpy Show.
+Production initially halted in 1993 after 65 episodes and Germain left the series, with the last episode airing on November 12, 1994.
 In 1995 and 1996, two Jewish-themed specials premiered; "A Rugrats Passover" and "A Rugrats Chanukah", respectively, both of which received critical acclaim.
-During this time, well after the end of the show's production run, Rugrats began to receive a boost in ratings and popularity with constant reruns on Nickelodeon.
-In 1996, Klasky Csupo Animation began producing new episodes, and the show's fourth season began airing in 1997.
+During this time, after the end of the show's production run, Rugrats began to receive a boost in ratings and popularity with constant reruns on Nickelodeon.
+In 1996, Klasky Csupo Inc. began producing new episodes with a new writing staff, and the show's fourth season began airing in 1997.
 As a result of the show's popularity, a series of theatrical films were released.
 The final episode aired on August 1, 2004, bringing the series to a total of 172 episodes and 9 seasons during a 13-year run.

 On July 21, 2001, Nickelodeon broadcast the made-for-TV special "All Growed Up" in celebration of the series' 10th anniversary.
-Though initially intended as a one-time special, it was popular enough that it acted as a pilot for the Rugrats spin-off series All Grown Up!, which chronicles the lives of the babies and their parents after they age 10 years.
-Another spin-off series, Rugrats Pre-School Daze, was considered, with four episodes produced.
-Two direct-to-video specials were released in 2005 and 2006, under the title Rugrats Tales from the Crib.
+Though initially intended as a one-time special, it was popular enough that it acted as a pilot for the Rugrats spin-off series All Grown Up!, which chronicles the lives of the characters after they age 10 years.
+Another spin-off series, Rugrats Pre-School Daze, was considered, with four episodes aired.
+Two direct-to-video specials were released in 2005 and 2006, under the title Rugrats: Tales from the Crib.
 Tie-in media for the series include video games, comics, toys, and various other merchandise.

 Rugrats gained over 20 awards during its 13-year run, including 4 Daytime Emmy Awards, 6 Kids' Choice Awards, and its own star on the Hollywood Walk of Fame.
-The series garnered Nickelodeon high ratings and was the network's top-rated show between 1995 and 2000.
-It was Nickelodeon's longest-running Nicktoon until 2012 when SpongeBob SquarePants aired its 173rd episode.
+The series was Nickelodeon's longest-running Nicktoon until 2012 when SpongeBob SquarePants aired its 173rd episode, and is currently Nickelodeon's third longest-running Nicktoon, behind SpongeBob SquarePants and The Fairly OddParents.

 On July 16, 2018, it was announced that Nickelodeon had given a series order to a 26-episode revival of the series, executive produced by Klasky, Csupo, and Germain.